-With the support of a government grant IPOS is investigating the feasibility of a Fitbit for the horse.
-The idea is to develop a sensor that can detect the different behaviours of a horse.
+With the support of a grant from the Dutch Government, Ipos Technology is investigating the feasibility of a 'Fitbit for horses'.
+Its concept is to develop a sensor that can detect the different behaviors of the horse.

-Activity trackers are pretty common for humans so the sensor itself is not hard to come by.
-The challenge will be to recognize the behaviour based on the accelerometer data the activity tracker measures.
-This is where the domain knowledge of IPOS will come in handy.
+Activity trackers are common for humans, so the sensor technology itself is not hard to come by.
+The challenge is to recognize the horse's behavior based on the accelerometer data that the activity tracker measures.
+This is where the knowledge of Ipos Technology is invaluable.

 Ipos Technology will first conduct a feasibility study that includes questions, such as: What problems can an activity tracker solve?
 How Realtime can the available data be?
 What would horse owners be willing to pay for the sensors?
 And where should the sensor be located on the horse?
 The answers to these questions will determine what technical solution is required, and what business potential the resultant solution has.